ashishgir/ClimateAnalysis/README.md

 the sorted pairs to create final (key, value) pair results.
 7. In a Hadoop Distributed File System as a sequence file, the final output is stored.

-# PROPOSED ALGORITHM
-The proposed framework for detection of climate change and raw weather station data are shown in Fig.2.
-A big climatic data is reduced with Hadoop MapReduce framework.
-Proposed Spatial Cumulative Sum algorithm is used to monitor the day wise changes in the climate from many years.
-MapReduce algorithm is used to create a table also.

-# Cumulative Sum Method(CUSUM)
-Cumulative Sum method [3] is use to find drastic changes in the mean value of quantity of interest.
-Here cumulative sum method is used to monitor the changes in the climate.
-For ‘n’ data points X1, X2,…, Xn, calculate average by equation as follows:
- X¯ = X1 + X2 + . . . + Xn
-The Cumulative Sum value SI is calculated by the equation:
- SI = Si−1 + Xi − X¯ for i = 1, 2, …, n
- where consider, S0 = 0
-Calculate maximum and minimum, by equation given in below :
- S_max = max i=0, 1,..., n Si
- S_min = min i=0,1, ..., n Si
-Find S_diff values to detect the changes in cumulative sum value SI, by equation as :
- S_diff = S_max – S_min